-1956 was a hard year for the Patterson family.
+The year 1956 was a hard one for the Patterson family.
 One evening Dad came home from work at the lumber mill in so much pain he could scarcely drag himself out of the car.
 He had tripped at work and hurt his back.
 Worried about his paycheck at the end of the week, Dad pulled himself to his feet and gutted it out until the end of his shift, despite a pain that (we later learned from a coworker) was so gut-wrenching he almost passed out several times.

 Mom tried to heal Dad with a variety of homemade poultices that had such a stench they practically peeled back the wallpaper.
 But to no effect.
 Eventually Dad put himself in the care of a surgeon who cut a piece of bone from his hip and fused it into his spine.
 The Workers Compensation Fund refused to cover his injury (claiming he had aggravated a pre-existing condition).
 So two weeks later when he returned home to heal, all the money we had to live on for the next six months would come from whatever Mom could earn making and selling pastries.